originalnicodr/originalnicodr.github.io/site/collections/_posts/blog/2023-02-06-how-to-create-and-host-your-own-portfolio-for-free.markdown

 ## Adding images to the album list

-If we go to the main page of our site, we can notice that the album isn't displaying any image in the list.
-So what we will do is go to whatever HTML file displays the list of albums.
+If we go to the main page of our site, we notice that the album isn't displaying any image in the list.
+So what we will do is go to whatever HTML file displays the list of albums first.
 You should be able to find it by searching for `post.image` on the files (recommend using VSCode or a similar IDE that allows you to easily search strings inside multiple files on a folder).
 In the theme at hand, is in `featured-post.html`.

 <p align="center"><img src="/images/blog/post-2/crappy-album-card.jpg"></p>